-Sensitivity Boost (DIP Switch 5):
+Sensitivity Boost (DIP Switch 5)

-DIP switch 5 can be turned ON to increase sensitivity during the detect period without changing the sensitivity during the no detect period.
+DIP switch 5 can be turned ON to increase sensitivity during the period of detection without changing the sensitivity during the no detect period.
 The boost feature has the effect of temporarily increasing the sensitivity setting by up to two levels.
 When a vehicle enters the loop detection zone, the detector automatically boosts the sensitivity level.
 As soon as no vehicle is detected, the detector immediately returns to the original sensitivity level.
 This feature is particularly useful in preventing dropouts during the passage of high bed vehicles.
-The factory default setting is OFF (no Sensitivity Boost).
+The factory default setting is OFF (no Sensitivity Boost) unless sensitivity boost (SB) operation is specified, in which case the factory default setting is ON (Sensitivity Boost).

-Relay B Pulse Mode (DIP Switch 6):
+Relay B Pulse Mode (DIP Switch 6)

 Relay B is the pulse output.
-Its output mode is controlled by DIP switch 6.
-Relay B can be configured to output a one second pulse when a vehicle enters the loop detection zone (Pulse-on-Entry) or when a vehicle leaves the loop detection zone (Pulse-on-Exit).
+Its pulse output mode is controlled by DIP switch 6.
+Relay B can be configured to output a single 250 millisecond pulse when a vehicle enters the loop detection zone (Pulse-on-Entry) or when a vehicle leaves the loop detection zone (Pulse-on-Exit).
 Pulse-on-Entry is selected when DIP switch 6 is OFF.

 Pulse-on-Exit is selected when DIP switch 6 is ON.
 DIP switch 6 has no effect on Relay A (the presence output).
 The factory default setting is OFF (Pulse-on-Entry).